salaboy/from-monolith-to-k8s/workshop.md

 - **Google Pub/Sub as Knative Eventing Channel Provider**: If you are running in Google Cloud, why maintaining a Kafka installation if you can leverage the power of Google Pub/Sub.
 In theory, and in the same way as with Kafka, you should be able to just replace the Channel implementation and your application should work without any changes.

-- **Adding Single Sign-On**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **Identity management** for your applications?
+- **Adding Single Sign-On and Identity Management**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **Identity management** for your applications?
 What changes do you need to implement in each service?
 How would you configure the API Gateway to redirect requests that requires authentication?
 This tends to be such a common requirement, that adding Single Sign On to this example, migth be an excelent conttribution for someone who wants to learn in the process.

 # Sum Up